Agriculture

 • The larva undergoes six instars of moulting five times.
 Pupation- Inside larval tunnel or outside plant (exit holes are visible)

-• Most favorable temperature for development: are 30 C 5 generations per year in Chitwan conditions
+• The most favorable temperature for development: is 30 C 5 generations per year in Chitwan conditions

 • The egg is small, spherical, and has radial ridges.
 The larvae start dark brown and become paler as they mature, reaching a length of 35-40 mm.